For Resin Driveways and Paths, Block Paving and Tarmac call us on 01522 302777

 Even if your desired driveway complies with general rules, you might still require permission in these special cases.
 It’s always a good idea contact your local authority before getting started with work in such areas.

-Dropped Kerbs
+Dropped Curbs

 Many homeowners forget about the access from the road.

-If you’re planning on creating or widening an access to your property, you might need to lower the kerb.
+If you’re planning on creating or widening an access to your property, you might need to lower the curb.
 This requires permission from the local council, as it involves altering a public pavement or roadway.

 Trees can add beauty and character to a property.
 However, if you’re considering installing a driveway, make sure you check if any trees on or around your property are subject to a Tree Preservation Order (TPO).
 If they are, you might face restrictions.